solsword/dewlight/data/example-help.md

 when connections aren't thick, because it breaks ties towards the origin.
-The default listing sort order for this view shows the order in which nodes were added, which can help understand the layout, but in general, and especially for the first several characters placed, proximity in the layout indicates relative strength of connection (as things get crowded the grid constraints make this less strictly true).
+The default listing sort order for this view shows the order in which nodes were added, which can help understand the layout, but in general, and especially for the first several nodes placed, proximity in the layout indicates relative strength of connection (as things get crowded the grid constraints make this less strictly true).